TW-ZJLin/FiniteDifference/README.md

 2. Central Finite Difference
 3. Backward Finite Difference

+And compare Central Finite Difference with Numpy.gradient at the end of the article.

 ## input/output format
 Case A:<br>
 * Input: ( x, y, neighbor ) <br>